ebonnal/streamable/README.md

 assert list(safe_inverse_floats) == [1.0, 0.5, 0.33, 0.25, 0.2, 0.17, 0.14, 0.12, 0.11]
 ```

-It has an optional `finally_raise: bool` parameter to raise the first catched exception when an iteration ends.
+It has an optional `finally_raise: bool` parameter to raise the first catched exception when upstream's iteration ends.

 ## `.truncate`
 Stops the iteration: